j-webtek/LLM-Learning/README.md

 - [Can you beat a stochastic parrot?](https://parrotchess.com/): Play chess against GPT-3.5.

 #### Ethical and Societal Implications of AI
+- [National Security Agency is starting an artificial intelligence security center](https://apnews.com/article/nsa-artificial-intelligence-security-deepfakes-f9b19dd64890884cc2b0700ddf66e666): The NSA is launching an AI security center to bolster defense and intelligence systems against threats.
-- **[WebGPU Technical Report](https://chromium.googlesource.com/chromium/src/+/main/docs/security/research/graphics/webgpu_technical_report.md)**: WebGPU introduces extensive attack surfaces to Chrome's GPU process, including the core WebGPU, third-party Usermode Graphics Drivers, and shader compilers, emphasizing the complexity that may result in vulnerabilities.
+- [WebGPU Technical Report](https://chromium.googlesource.com/chromium/src/+/main/docs/security/research/graphics/webgpu_technical_report.md): WebGPU introduces extensive attack surfaces to Chrome's GPU process, including the core WebGPU, third-party Usermode Graphics Drivers, and shader compilers, emphasizing the complexity that may result in vulnerabilities.
 Despite significant efforts to validate input and extensive fuzzing, there remain concerns about potential vulnerabilities in areas like Dawn's use-after-frees, callbacks, the Chrome Command Buffer, and the SwiftShader JIT compiler, indicating a need for ongoing vigilance and manual audits. assistance 24/7 without human intervention, though human volunteers remain available for more nuanced assistance.
 - [Be My AI](https://www.bemyeyes.com/blog/announcing-be-my-ai): Be My Eyes, a platform connecting volunteers with visually impaired users, has integrated an AI feature called "Be My AI" to assist with everyday tasks and is now launching it in an open beta phase for iOS users, with an Android version in the pipeline.
 "Be My AI" allows users to take photos and receive detailed descriptions, proving invaluable for tasks like reading labels, organizing wardrobes, and getting visual assistance 24/7 without human intervention, though human volunteers remain available for more nuanced assistance.
 - [Signal’s Meredith Whittaker: AI is fundamentally ‘a surveillance technology’](https://techcrunch.com/2023/09/25/signals-meredith-whittaker-ai-is-fundamentally-a-surveillance-technology/): Meredith Whittaker, Signal's president, emphasized at TechCrunch Disrupt 2023 that AI is fundamentally a surveillance technology, deeply intertwined with the big data and targeting industry dominated by tech giants.
 While acknowledging not all AI applications are exploitative, she highlighted the inherent surveillance nature of AI and the economic drivers behind facial recognition technology, noting that beneficial uses, like face blurring in Signal's app, are overshadowed by more intrusive applications driven by profit motives.